Ecuador declares state of emergency as fuel protesters battle police

 Diesel prices rose from $1.03 to $2.30 per gallon while gasoline rose from $1.85 to $2.39.

 As darkness fell, several thousand marchers headed for the presidential palace in downtown Quito, which was ringed by police and soldiers.
+The protesters were eventually dispersed.

 In Guayaquil, several shops were looted, authorities said.
 In Ecuador’s third city, Cuenca, the local opposition mayor led a protest.

-Interior Minister Maria Romo said 19 people were arrested for blocking roads and other crimes.
+Early in the day, Interior Minister Maria Romo said 19 people were arrested, but that number was expected to rise.

-“The lack of transport affects us all, but equally the rise in gasoline prices will affect us,” said Cesar Lopez, 39, trying to reach his business in Quito on foot.
+Speaking mid-evening on a visit to Guayaquil, Moreno said that violent unrest was “almost totally” under control and praised security forces for restoring order.

 With a population of more than 17 million people, Ecuador has a long history of political instability.
 Street protests toppled three presidents during economic turmoil in the decade before Correa took power in 2007.

-Economy Minister Richard Martinez said on Wednesday that Ecuador hoped to save about $1.5 billion a year from eliminating fuel subsidies.
-Along with tax reforms, the government would benefit by about $2.27 billion, he said.
+Ecuador hopes to save about $1.5 billion a year from eliminating fuel subsidies.
+Along with tax reforms, the government would benefit by about $2.27 billion.

-On Tuesday, Ecuador announced it was leaving the Organization of the Petroleum Exporting Countries (OPEC) to pump more oil and raise revenues.
+Earlier this week, Ecuador announced it was leaving the Organization of the Petroleum Exporting Countries (OPEC) to pump more oil and raise revenues.

 Ecuador pumps nearly 550,000 barrels per day.